44 Tips & Things To Know Before Visiting Turkey

 This ‘don’t’ depends on where you’re going and, unfortunately, who you are.
 If you’re a single girl in a Turkish tourist resort and you tell people that you’re new to the country, you can expect attention, and not all of it may be welcome.

-Now, this isn’t a common thing, so don’t think the worst of everyone, but there are some bad apples out there, just as there are in any country.
+Now, this isn’t common, so don’t think the worst of everyone, but there are some bad apples out there, just as there are in any country.
 Just tell people you’ve been before, and they’ll assume you know your way.

 37. Don’t Change Your Money Beforehand